Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Tiling cohomologies

 \section{Tiling cohomologies}

 There are several cohomology theories for a tiling space $\Omega$, which mostly yield isomorphic cohomology groups.
+At first, we only consider \emph{aperiodic, minimal, FLC} tiling spaces, and will later in this section discuss cohomology for non-FLC tiling spaces.

-To begin with, we may consider the \v Cech cohomology $\check H^*(\Omega; A)$ with values in an arbitrary Abelian group $A$.
+To begin with, we may consider the \v Cech cohomology $\check H^*(\Omega; A)$ with values in an Abelian group $A$.
+We will restrict our discussion to $A = \R$ or $\R^d$.
 This is computed from the combinatorics of open covers of $\Omega$, and is manifestly a homeomorphism invariant.
 The trouble with \v Cech cohomology is that it is difficult to relate the cohomology of the tiling {\em space} to properties of individual {\em tilings}.

 Next there is the (strong) {\em pattern-equivariant} cohomology of $\Omega$ with values in $A$, denoted $H^*_{PE,s}(\Omega; A)$.
 Let $T$ be an FLC tiling of $\R^d$ whose orbit is dense in $\Omega$.
 The tiling $T$ gives a decomposition of $\R^d$ as a CW complex.
 The 0-cells are the vertices of the tiling, the 1-cells are the edges, and so on.